taciozturk/aquaculture/README.md

 # Aquaculture Model

-This project demonstrates a basic financial model for gilthead sea bream.
+This project demonstrates a basic financial model for gilthead sea bream production cost and sales revenue.

 ## Modules